scrapjs/prama/readme.md

 <em>Para</em>meters <em>ma</em>nager for applications or tests.

-Define parameters which your component or application depends on and _prama_ will take care of settings menu, settings form, history of changes, saving/loading states, settings hierarchy, parameter types etc.
+Define parameters which your component depends on and _prama_ will take care of settings form, history of changes, saving/loading states, parameter types etc.

 **[Demo](https://dfcreative.github.io/prama)**